zencoder/zencoder-utils/codec_performance/README.md

   * the aws instance type that was used

-Additionally, the decoder and encoder commands, as well as the decode->encode pipe command for which the timing benchmarks were calculated are writted to the `encodist.log` file.
+Additionally, the decoder and encoder commands, as well as the decode->encode pipe command for which the timing benchmarks were calculated are written to the `encodist.log` file.

 If no output name is provided (set\_output\_name() is not called), Encodist will output the csv data to sdtout.
 This can be redirected to a file to collect all the output from all runs together.
 This is discouraged since